Haibara's Teenage New Game+: Characters

+Miori's classmate and a member of the Music Club.

 Media

 Light novel

 Written by Kazuki Amamiya and illustrated by Gin, Haibara's Teenage New Game+ began publication under Hobby Japan's HJ Bunko light novel imprint on December 1, 2021.
-Nine volumes have been released as of July 1, 2025.
+Eleven volumes have been released as of June 1, 2026.
+The series ended its main story in its eleventh volume, and will release an epilogue.
 The series is licensed in English by J-Novel Club.